Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.34 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets' 4.35 team ERA ranks 19th across all league pitching staffs.

-- Mets pitchers combine to surrender 187 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

 - Peterson gets the start for the Mets, his 21st of the season.
 He is 3-8 with a 5.37 ERA and 120 strikeouts in 104 2/3 innings pitched.

-- In his last time out on Thursday, the left-hander went four innings against the Philadelphia Phillies, allowing four earned runs while surrendering five hits.
+- In his last time out on Thursday, Sept.
+21, the lefty threw four innings against the Philadelphia Phillies, giving up four earned runs while surrendering five hits.

-- The 28-year-old has an ERA of 5.37, with 10.4 strikeouts per nine innings, in 26 games this season.
-Opposing hitters have a .293 batting average against him.
+- In 26 games this season, the 28-year-old has a 5.37 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.